DIY Lampshade Makeover

 I didn’t worry about measuring it, I wanted it to be imperfect.

-I placed the strip of fabric on the front of the lampshade, and used my hot glue gun to glue the the fabric to the top of the lampshade and the bottom of the lampshade.
-You could also use fabric glue to adhere the fabric to the lamp shade.
+I placed the edge of the fabric on the front of the lamp shade and used my hot glue gun to glue the fabric to the top of the lampshade and the bottom of the lampshade.
+You could also use fabric glue or spray adhesive to adhere the fabric to the lampshade.

 I then repeated the colors until I got all the way around the lampshade.